 A pattern in DOC concentration during rising stage can provide information about NOM source and flux dynamics.
 Increasing DOC with rising stage suggests NOM transport dynamics were driven by hydrologic connectivity to an unlimited supply of source material.
 Alternatively, if DOC concentrations decreased with rising stage it’s likely that the NOM source pool was limited (Zarnetske et al. 2018).
 Event-based rising limb changes in DOC concentration varied from a little more than 1% (at Leech-head and the Tunnel) to 95% (at West Leech).

 Across the Leech WSA, stream samples with the highest DOC were collected at the highest sampled stage 83% of the time; and there was an 80% co-occurrence of low DOC with low sampling stage.
 These results indicate an overall pattern of increasing DOC with stage, suggesting that approximately 80% of the time streams were hydrologically connected to a rich supply of NOM.
 Furthermore, there was a positive relationship between sample aromaticity and stage at the Tunnel, where streamflow from all sub-basins’ is integrated; when coupled with the observed stage-DOC dynamics, this indicates that the supply of NOM was humic in origin approximately 80% of the time.

 In three of the six monitoring sites, low DOC was more often collected at low stages than high DOC was at high stages; the opposite was found at West Leech, where concentration and stage had a greater proportion of common maxima compared to common minima.
 The headwater sub-basin sites of Chris-crk and Leech-head had the same proportions of samples with common maxima and minima of DOC and stage.
-The observed patterns of NOM concentration with stage changed across the wet season.
+These patterns changed across the wet season.
 Peak stage was more often associated with minimal DOC early in the wet season, whereas DOC tended to peak with stage (or close to peak stage) later in the wet season.
 The observed temporal change in NOM concentration is evidence of early wet-season NOM being limited in supply and subject to rapid flushing, while late wet-season NOM in streams was drawn from a more sustainable pool of source material.
 The apparent stage and wetness threshold for NOM concentration and character (approximately 75% of maximum stage and about 150 mm of antecedent 30-day rain), suggested a point at which humic NOM sources either reached maximum connectivity with the streams, or that the aromatic source pools were depleted.

 The quantity of stream NOM was greatest early in the wet season, with peak concentrations found in the first event-based samples; while NOM aromaticity, reactivity and molecular weight peaked later in the wet season.
 Coupled with the other results, this indicates that early wet-season rain events exported high concentrations of aliphatic NOM from sources that were likely autochthonous and quickly depleted.
-The antecedent wetness hysteresis loop of event 10 supports the hypothesis for dilution of near-stream (or in-stream) NOM early in the wet season.
-Later wet-season rain events transported larger, more aromatic NOM from source pools that were likely allochthonous humic material and whose export relied on greater landscape saturation and hydrologic connectivity.
-The hysteresis loop for event 11 supported the idea of stream NOM enrichment occurring as antecedent wetness increased (i.e. hydrologic connectivity increased).